 Knowing literally hundreds of options available to clients, financial planners could narrow that down to 20 suitable ones.
 Some of these would earn a planner and the firm more than twice as much as others and, of course, cost clients more than twice as much.

 Smart money knows how to protect itself from these legal but morally questionable practices.
 Innocent money, that is, most retail investors are victimized.
 One of the six habits of the highly successful investors is to be a self-directed (do-it-yourself) investor.
 That offers absolute protection from being victimized by financial adviser incentives.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us